 In Arizona, Nevada, California, and Florida, real estate prices soared in 2004 through 2006.
-Yes, they soared in other parts of the country too, but these four states experienced the best of the boom, and then the worst of the bust.
+Other parts of the country experienced similar booms, but these four states experienced some of the best gains.

-To determine if one investment is better than another, the first thing you have to do is define “better”.
-You have to know what makes a good investment for you.
+To determine if one investment is better than another, the first thing you should do is define “better.”
+Develop investment criteria, goals, a timeline and define the amount of risk you find acceptable.
+This will help you define a good investment.

-What are your goals and which investment is most likely to help you accomplish them over your allotted time frame?
+- Your goals and which investment is most likely to help you accomplish them over your allotted time frame

-Stocks and real estate have many similarities as investments
+Stocks and real estate have many similarities as investments.
+Some similarities include:

 - Both stocks and real estate involve trade-offs between risk and return.